denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 Note: Don't care about the following openpyxl warning in the console at the end: `CSSWarning: Unhandled color format: 'transparent'`

-Once finished (may be 10 or 20s seconds), this run produces the following files in the previous pre-analysis folder `./pranlys/YYMMDD-HHMMSS`:
+Once finished (maybe 10 or 20s seconds), this run produces the following files in the previous pre-analysis folder `./pranlys/YYMMDD-HHMMSS`:
 * the Excel report workbook: `ACDC2019-Nat-preanalyses-report.xlsx` (showing nearly the same as the HTML report, except for the missing DS plots ; mostly useful for post-processing with some other tools),
 * the files of the HTML report, as a mini web-site:
     - the main page `ACDC2019-Nat-preanalyses-report.hml` (with its `report.css` style sheet, and `.svg` icons),